fancompute/angler/README.md

 	new_eps = optimization.run(simulation, regions=regions, nonlin_fns=nonlin_fns)

-This will try to optimize out objective function and will return a final, optimized permittivity distribution.
+This will try to optimize the objective function `J['tot']` and will return a final, optimized permittivity distribution.

 One may plot the objective function as a function of iterations by running the method:

 	optimization.plt_objs()

 If the objective function has both linear and nonlinear components, these will be displayed along with the total objective function.

+Running the method

+	dn = optimization.compute_index_shift(self, simulation, regions, nonlin_fns)

+will return a numpy array representing the spatial distribution of the refractive index shift caused by the nonlinear effects.

+	np.max(dn)

+Will return the max index shift, which is used to determine whether the device is operating above the damage threshold.

 ## Package Requirements
 - [fdfdpy](https://github.com/fancompute/fdfdpy).